IECS/MansOS/README.txt

-This is the root directory for MansOS WSN/embedded operating system.
+aThis is the root directory for MansOS WSN/embedded operating system.

 MansOS is an operating system for embedded systems with restricted resources, such as platforms based on msp430 and Atmega controllers (Arduino).